primefaces/primeng/apps/showcase/public/llms/components/autocomplete.md

 ## Multiple

-Multiple mode is enabled using multiple property used to select more than one value from the autocomplete.
-In this case, value reference should be an array.
+Enable multiple selection mode using the ⁠multiple property to allow users to select more than one value from the autocomplete.
+When enabled, the value reference must be an array.

 ```html
 <label for="multiple-ac-1" class="font-bold mb-2 block">With Typeahead</label>